luisfpereira/calatrava/README.md

 `calatrava` builds inheritance trees.
 (Composition information is not easy to gather in a dynamic language and is therefore ignored.)
 Some (hopefully) useful information:

-* Arrows represent inheritance
+* Arrows represent inheritance.
 * Inheritance coming from external packages is ignored (e.g. if your class derives from [`sklearn.base.Estimator`](https://scikit-learn.org/stable/modules/generated/sklearn.base.BaseEstimator.html#sklearn.base.BaseEstimator), this relationship will be ignored).
-* Trees are built bottom-up, meaning we start with a desired class (e.g. the one specified with `classes` command) and create records for all the from which it inherits directly or from which parents (and grandparents, and...) inherit from.
+* Trees are built bottom-up, meaning we start with a desired class (e.g. the one specified with `classes` command) and create records for all the classes from which it inherits directly or from which parents (and grandparents, and...) inherit from.
-* Each record is split into two boxes: the first contains attributes, the second containts methods.
+* Each record is split into two boxes: the first contains attributes, the second contains methods.
 * (For now) properties are treated as methods.
 * Attributes or methods that are inherited are prefixed by `-`.
 * Attributes or methods that are overriden or defined for the first time are prefixed by `+`.